MakeSchool-Tutorials/Makestagram-Swift/P7-Uploading-Photos/content.md

 The initializer of this class receives the View Controller on which we will present other View Controllers and the callback that we will call as soon as a user has picked an image.

 When the class is entirely initialized we immediately call `showPhotoSourceSeletion()`.
 The method is still empty right now, later it will present the dialog that allows user to choose between their camera and their photo library.

 Because we call `showPhotoSourceSeletion()` directly from the initializer, the dialog will be presented as soon as we create an instance of `PhotoTakingHelper`.

 ###Implementing the Photo Source Selection

 To implement the selection dialog we will use the [`UIAlertViewController`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIAlertController_class/index.html) class.

-Check for camera... etc...
+It allows us to choose a title for the popup and add multiple options.
+We want to add two options: photo library and camera.

+However, we need to keep one thing in mind: we want to run our App on the iOS Simulator during development and the Simulator doesn't have a camera! `UIImagePickerController` provides us with a nice way to check whether a camera is available or not.
+We'll use that feature to decide whether or not to add the camera option to our popup.

+Let's add the code for the popup to `PhotoTakingHelper`:

+<div class="action"></div>
+Replace the empy implementation of `showPhotoSourceSelection()` with the following one:

+      func showPhotoSourceSelection() {
+        // Allow user to choose between photo library and camera let alertController = UIAlertController(title: nil, message: "Where do you want to get your picture from?", preferredStyle: .ActionSheet)

+        let cancelAction = UIAlertAction(title: "Cancel", style: .Cancel, handler: nil) alertController.addAction(cancelAction)

+        // Only show camera option if rear camera is available if (UIImagePickerController.isCameraDeviceAvailable(.Rear)) {
+          let cameraAction = UIAlertAction(title: "Photo from Camera", style: .Default) { (action) in
+            // do nothing yet...
+          }

+          alertController.addAction(cameraAction)
+        }

+        let photoLibraryAction = UIAlertAction(title: "Photo from Library", style: .Default) { (action) in
+          // do nothing yet...
+        }

+        alertController.addAction(photoLibraryAction)

+        viewController.presentViewController(alertController, animated: true, completion: nil)
+      }

+In the first line we set up the the `UIAlertController` by providing it with a `message` and a `preferredStyle`.
+The `UIAlertController` can be used to present different types of popups.
+By choosing the `.ActionSheet` option, we create a popup that get's displayed from the bottom edge of the screen.

+After the initial set up, we add different `UIAlertAction`s to the Alert Controller.
+Each action will result in one button on the popup.

+The first one is the default *Cancel* action; you should add this one to almost all of your Alert Controllers.
+It will add a "Cancel" button that allows the user to close the popup without any action.

+Then we create actions for our two different options.
+First, we check if the current device has a rear camera by using the `isCameraDeviceAvailable(_:UIImagePickerControllerCameraDevice)` method.

+If the rear camera is available, we add an action to the Alert Controller that allows the user to choose to take a photo with that camera.
+The body of the action is left empty for now; in the next step we will fill in the code that brings up the camera.

+As a last option, we allow the user to pick an image from the library.
+We create an `UIAlertAction` for the library and add it to the `UIAlertController`.
+This action also doesn't do anything yet, we'll add the code in the next section.

+In the very last line, we present the `alertController`.
+As we discussed earlier, View Controllers can only be presented from other View Controllers.
+We use the reference that we've stored in the `viewController` property and call the `presentViewController` method on it.
+Now the popup will be displayed!